 Loading...

 The Santa Cruz coastline is one of the best kayaking environments in California.
-Paddling through the kelp forests off Natural Bridges, touring the cliffs near Davenport, or navigating the surf zone at Pleasure Point all demand real fitness.
-Ocean kayaking in the Monterey Bay means dealing with wind, swell, current, and cold water temperatures that drain energy faster than flat-water paddling.
+Kelp forests off Natural Bridges, cliffs near Davenport, the surf zone at Pleasure Point: each asks real fitness.
+This guide shows how we train for it at Mavericks Fitness.

 Every paddle stroke engages your lats, shoulders, core, and legs.
 Efficient paddling comes from generating force through rotation rather than arm-pulling.
 Training this rotational pattern on land translates directly to longer, more powerful strokes on the water.